 - a.
-The ranges of interest rates for time deposits with original maturities of more than 3 months were approximately 0.79% per annum as of December 31, 2021 and 2020. - b.
+The ranges of interest rates for time deposits with original maturities of more than 3 months were approximately 1.2% and 0.79% per annum as of December 31, 2022 and 2021, respectively. - b.
 Refer to Note 8 for information relating to the credit risk management and impairment of investments in financial assets at amortized cost. - c.
 Refer to Note 30 for information relating to investments in financial assets at amortized cost pledged as security.